robinrendle/robinrendle.com/_posts/2013-08-27-the-comforts-of-the-siren.md

 title: The Comforts of the Siren
 date: 2013-08-27 00:51:00 -07:00
 tags:
   - story
   - autobiographical
   - the blue of distance
-- featured
+extract:
-extract: During my holiday I went back to the town I grew up in and listened to the sirens from the Blitz that are still operational and are tested once a week.
+  During my holiday I went back to the town I grew up in and listened to the sirens from the Blitz that are still operational and are tested once a week.
 city: Nottingham
 country: UK